Drama Graduate Application Process

 All graduate applicants in Design, Production Technology and Management and The John Wells Directing Program are required to attend an interview.
 Interviews will be scheduled after applications have been received.
 Click here to download the dates and locations for interviews.
 To schedule an interview, please email or call Dick Block, Associate Head of the School and Graduate Admissions Coordinator (email: firstname.lastname@example.org phone: 412.268.7219).

-Interviews will be schedules after the formal application is received.
+Interviews will be schedules only after the formal application is received.
 Application materials can be submitted in a single package or under separate cover.

 Graduate interviews are typically 30 minutes long, during whick time the faculty will review your atistic portfolio.